TinyFactory/Tiny-Factory-Docs/_posts/2012-07-27-generate-an-icon-font.md

 Save your files as SVGs.
 Name them *[key]-icon-name.svg*.
 If you downloaded the template, you'll notice it's named [t]-twitter.svg.
 This will map the icon to the T key when our font is generated.

 #### Font Generation
-Let's get this thing generated.
 I've saved all my icons into a folder on my Desktop called **glyphs**.
 Go back into Terminal and browse to your Desktop by typing `cd ~/Desktop`.

 Once we're there we can run `hieroglyph -n FontName -g path/to/glyphs -o destination/path`.<br>
 Or if you've setup everything the way I have `hieroglyph -n Icons -g glyphs` will generate the font on your desktop.